My Bikes

 BMW F800GS

-I really didn't mean to buy it quite so precipately.
-I walked into the dealer on 29 Oct, as I'm wont to do, simply for a chat, a cup of coffee and a look at the bikes I'd seen the on the previous visit.
-Except that, on this visit, they had the new model F800GS in the new colours.
+I really didn't mean to buy it as precipitately as I did.
+I walked into the dealer, as I'm wont to do, simply for a chat, a cup of coffee and a look at the bikes.
+On this visit, they had the new model F800GS in new colours.
 I asked if I could have the orange one (they only had one in each of the two new colours).
 The salesman, Ron, said "sure".
 So I bought it.
 They had just assembled it and wheeled it onto the showroom floor.
+I rode it out next day.

 Return to top of page